Creating product variations on Amazon – How to do it and why you should focus on it!

 • Buyers would not expect these products to be displayed together on one product page.

 The next two aspects may require a bit more explanation.
-When you create product variants on Amazon, they are added to the same product page.
+When you create product variations on Amazon, they are added to the same product page.
 This means you have the same content – the title and description are identical.
-This also shows why a T-shirt and a dress, even with the same pattern, are not product variants.
+This also shows why a T-shirt and a dress, even with the same pattern, are not product variations.
 You would have to make the product title very cumbersome to do justice to both products, and that is not very clever from an SEO perspective.
 Additionally, such a title or corresponding description would not be very consumer-friendly.
 Thus, we have also explained the last point.

 Superordinate, subordinate & product design: Amazon-German, German-Amazon

-Creating product variants on Amazon: Amazon-German, German-Amazon
+Creating product variations on Amazon: Amazon-German, German-Amazon

 The product design describes how the subordinate products differ from each other.
-For example, in color or size, but sometimes also in both, meaning in color AND size.
+For example, in color or size, but sometimes in both, meaning color AND size.
 In our example, this would be: the white T-shirt in size M.

-How to add product variants on Amazon
+How to add product variations on Amazon

 2. Now select the condition (new, like new, …) of the item to be sold.
 To do this, simply click on the corresponding condition in the drop-down menu Select Condition.

-3. Then click on Sell This Variant.
+3. Then click on Sell This Variation.

 4. Now fill in the offer details.